 My heart was also monitored with an electrocardiogram machine.

 The causative infectious agent was found to be Staphylococcus aureus, but luckily, I tested negative for the methicillin-resistant (MRSA) strain.
 I had a throat swab that later confirmed I had type A H3N2 influenza, which is known to be a severe strain.

 Low blood pressure damages organs, resulting in organ failure, and if left untreated, it causes death.
-Luckily I did respond to the methylene blue.
+Very luckily I did respond to the methylene blue in the end.

 When the IV treatment was concluded, I continued to take oral antibiotics for a few weeks, and steroids, which were eventually tapered off.

 I saw a rheumatologist while I was in A&E, among several other doctors.
 I remember she was very blunt and told me I was “seriously ill”.
 The SLE was considered a “comorbid” condition, which made things more complex because comorbidities can lead to further complications.
 It was also important to consider differential diagnoses, as lupus can cause lung injury, too.
 It can lead to pneumonitis and other problems.

 The leading cause of premature death in people with SLE is sepsis.
 It is thought that the substantial immune response dysfunction among patients with SLE increases the risk of sepsis.
 The standardized mortality rate due to infection was found to be at least five times higher in SLE patients than in the general population, according to research.
 But doctors and investigators often conflated infection and sepsis.
 It’s often the case that the cause of death is recorded as the infection itself, rather than the abnormal immune response to it.
 That means that the mortality rate from sepsis is highly likely to be considerably higher than we estimate.